 The Spanish Navy has maintained a continuous presence in these groups for more than 30 years.

-During its integration, frigate ‘Cristóbal Colón’ will contribute to operations by providing a high capability for defence and air detection due to its AEGIS combat system and the SPY-1D (V) multifunction radar.
-Its crew is made up of more than 220 men and women, Marines as Security Operational Team, an SH-60B helicopter and the Staff of the Commander of the Group.
-The ship's commander is Captain Juan Bautista Payá Martínez.
+During its integration, the 'Cristóbal Colón' will contribute to operations by providing an important air defence and detection capacity based on its AEGIS combat system and the SPY-1D (V) multi function radar.
+Its crew is made up of 227 men and women, including a Marine Corps Security Operational Team and the Embarked Air Unit of an SH-60B helicopter.